solo-io/workshops/gloo-edge/gloo-edge/README.md

 ## Lab 1: Traffic Management

-### Deploy Demo Services
+### Deploy Services

-In this step we will expose two demo services to the outside world using Gloo Edge.
+In this step you will expose two services to the outside world using Gloo Edge.

-First let's deploy a demo application called **bookinfo** in `bookinfo` namespace:
+First let's deploy an application called **bookinfo** in `bookinfo` namespace:

 ```bash
 kubectl create ns bookinfo